lakejs/lake-docs/reference/editor.md

 ### change

-Fired when the content of the editor is changed.
-The `value` represents the content of the editor and conforms to the [LML format](/guide/content-format.md).
+Fired when the editor's content is changed.
+The `value` represents the editor's content and conforms to the [LML format](/guide/content-format.md).

 Example: